Video Interview Tips

 - If you could invite 3 people dead or alive to dinner who would they be?

-4. Practise aloud in front of a mirror.
 Generally we all feel more comfortable thinking to ourselves or writing out the answers but you need to practise aloud.
 You need to get to know your stories well and practise telling them differently each time so that you keep the stories fresh and conversational.
 Many candidates talk too quickly because they do not want to forget anything and want to get the interview ‘over and done with’.
 Take your time as with online and virtual interviews the interviewer cannot ask you to slow down and the assessor will have to concentrate more to follow you.
 Try and project your voice as this helps to convey energy and enthusiasm and use emphasis to get more variety in your tone.

-6. Keep to time.
 Most video interviews ask for 2-3 minute answers.
 You want to use all the time they give you without over-running or you will be cut off in the middle of your answer.
 There is a stopwatch counter to help you.
 If you are struggling to answer a question for 2 minutes this a strong indication that you have not gone into enough detail.
 Go back over your examples and ask yourself, ‘What was interesting about this story?
 How did I contribute?
 Why did I do it this way?
 What does it say about me?’

 - “Tell me a time when you did something for the first time and it worked but when you tried it a second time it didn’t work?”
 If you cannot think of a specific example for this you could ask yourself, ‘Do I have a related story about solving a problem, being innovative or having to adapt to a situation?’